Tesla’s New NYC Store Makes Room For Energy Products, Too

 Last year, Musk made the controversial decision to acquire SolarCity, a company that was founded by his cousins and where he sat on the board.
 The move prompted questions of whether Musk was self-dealing.
 The Tesla chief is now on a mission to prove out that this massive purchase was in the best interest of the company and its shareholders.
 To do that, he needs to sell his vision of a fully solar-run home.

 Since acquiring SolarCity, Musk has launched a solar-tiled roof that is more sophisticated-looking than traditional solar panels.
 After unveiling the roof last fall, the company opened up pre-orders for the roof in May.
 Deliveries are expected in the beginning of 2018.
 While the product was well received for its design aesthetics, at $21.85 per square foot, it is hugely expensive.
-Plus you need to purchase a Powerwall storage battery—an additional $6,000.
+Plus the company suggests solar roof customers also purchase a Powerwall storage battery—an additional $6,000.

 Nevertheless, Tesla argues that the value derived from having an energy-generating roof (not to mention government incentives for going solar) make it the cheapest roof option available.
 But customers may find it easier to plunk down $70,000 for one of its high-end cars (or as little as $35,000 for its newest car, the Model 3) than invest in the full spectrum of solar utilities that Tesla has on offer.

-Note: [This story has been updated to clarify that customers who buy a solar roof do not need to buy a Powerwall, though it is suggested for excess energy storage.]